-Long-term service plan improvement activities over the next two fiscal years will include the final engineering design of Sacramento to Roseville service expansion project and the environmental and design phase of South Bay Connect.
-CCJPA will also continue to work in partnership with BART on the initial planning stages for Link21, a new Transbay rail crossing, that includes BART and standard gauge interregional passenger rail services.
+Long-term service plan improvement activities over the next two fiscal years will include the final engineering design of Sacramento to Roseville service expansion project, the construction of the Agnew Siding project in Santa Clara, and the environmental and design phase of South Bay Connect, which is the proposed shift of service to a shorter, more direct route between Oakland and San Jose.
+CCJPA will also continue to work in partnership with BART on the initial planning stages for Link21, a new Transbay rail crossing that includes BART and standard gauge interregional passenger rail services.

-For railroad infrastructure maintenance and improvements, CCJPA will continue to work with Union Pacific Railroad to maintain railroad right-of-way infrastructure in prime condition to reduce delays and ensure excellent on-time performance [90%+] for Capitol Corridor trains with two large scale signal replacement projects near Davis Station and at Stege, near Emeryville Station.
-In addition, design for improvements for passenger safety and accessibility at the Davis station is currently underway in partnership with Amtrak, UPRR, and the City of Davis.
-For rolling stock improvements, testing of renewable diesel as an alternative fuel source will present an exciting opportunity to decrease carbon emissions associated with train operations.
+For railroad infrastructure maintenance and improvements, CCJPA will continue to work with Union Pacific Railroad (UPRR) to maintain railroad right-of-way infrastructure in prime condition to reduce delays and ensure excellent on-time performance [90%+] for Capitol Corridor trains with two large scale signal replacement projects near Davis Station and at Stege, which is located near the Richmond station.
+In addition, design for improvements for passenger safety and accessibility at the Davis, Rocklin, Suisun, and Santa Clara Great America Stations is currently underway in partnership with Amtrak, UPRR, and the respective cities and local transportation agencies.
+For rolling stock improvements, CCJPA will shift to the use of renewable diesel as an alternative fuel source to decrease carbon emissions associated with train operations.
 CCJPA is also coordinating closely with Caltrans to rehabilitate and extend the life of the existing fleet.

 For service amenity improvements, customers can expect to see continual Wi-Fi portal improvements in content and bandwidth.
-CCJPA is partnering with the San Joaquin Joint Powers Authority (SJJPA), the San Joaquin Regional Rail Commission (management agency of the Altamont Corridor Express, or ACE), and the North County Transit District (NCTD) to modernize PIDS across State-supported intercity passenger rail services, with implementation ongoing through calendar year 2022.
-The California Integrated Travel Program
+CCJPA is also partnering with the San Joaquin Joint Powers Authority (SJJPA), the San Joaquin Regional Rail Commission (management agency of the Altamont Corridor Express, or ACE), and the North County Transit District (NCTD) to modernize PIDS across Statesupported intercity passenger rail services, with implementation ongoing through calendar years 2023 and 2024.
+The California Integrated Travel

-(Cal-ITP), in coordination with the California State Transportation Agency (CalSTA), will be entering a Minimum Viable Project (MVP) phase which is intended during the Fiscal Year to introduce new ticketing options to the public.
-This will require internal Capitol Corridor management and oversight changes, and as experienced by the public, there will be a notable change to ticket sales can proceed.
-CCJPA is presently developing the nature of the MVP and will engage with the public as to the nature of the ticketing change.
+Project (Cal-ITP), in coordination with the California State Transportation Agency (CalSTA), will enter a Minimum Viable Project (MVP) phase in 2023 to introduce new ticketing options to the public.
+This will require internal Capitol Corridor management and oversight changes, and as experienced by the public, there will be a notable change to ticket sales.
+CCJPA is presently developing the nature of the MVP and will engage with the public regarding future changes.

 Marketing, Communications, and Customer Experience Strategies.
-The CCJPA's marketing, communications, and customer experience strategies for FY 2022-23 and FY 2023-24 will focus on developing and implementing a comprehensive marketing and communications plan to attract and grow ridership to pre-pandemic levels, where market research and travel trends indicate opportunity for regrowth to those levels.
+The CCJPA's marketing, communications, and customer experience strategies for FY 2023-24 and FY 2024-25 will focus on developing and implementing a comprehensive marketing and communications plan to attract and grow ridership to pre-pandemic levels, where market research and travel trends indicate opportunity for regrowth to those levels.
 Over the next two fiscal years, CCJPA will renew partnerships with destinations, create programs to enhance the overall customer experience, including the support of Cal-ITP and seek out opportunities to grow ridership via micro-markets.
 Seasonal offers will seek to attract new riders and position Capitol Corridor as a distinct regional service brand.
 CCJPA will continue to coordinate with local partners on promotions, outreach, and shared marketing efforts.
+Ridership has been slowest to bounce back on Capitol Corridor as compared to all the other state-supported routes nationwide.
+Winning back riders will require an aggressive approach to marketing that demands an increase in funds to support the planned efforts, beyond the flat budget allocation that has been provided for Marketing activities for the past twenty-plus years.